Open Tuesday – Saturday, 10 AM to 5 PM, Last Admission 4:15

 The Favell Museum…

-… is dedicated to the Indians who roamed and loved this land before the coming of the white man and to those artists who truly portray the inherited beauty which surrounds us.
+is dedicated to those who roamed and loved this land before the coming of the white man and to those artists who truly portray the inherited beauty which surrounds us.
 Their artifacts and art are an important part of the heritage of the West. – Gene and Winifred Favell, Museum Founders

 Hours